Polish–Soviet War: Aftermath and legacy

 Despite the final retreat of Soviet forces and the annihilation of three Soviet field armies, historians do not universally agree on the question of victory.
 Lenin spoke of a great military defeat suffered by Soviet Russia.
 Sebestyen wrote: "The Poles heavily defeated and embarrassed the Soviet state – one of Lenin's biggest setbacks."
 The conflict, however, is also viewed as military victory for Poland coupled with political defeat.
-In the peace treaty, Poland formally gave up its ambitions of helping build independent Ukraine and Belarus and recognized the two states as dependencies of Moscow.
+In the Peace of Riga, Poland formally gave up its ambitions of helping build independent Ukraine and Belarus.
+Western Ukraine and western Belarus became parts of Poland, which recognized the two countries (geographically, their central and eastern parts) as states and dependencies of Moscow.
 The countries envisioned by Piłsudski as members of Poland-led Intermarium federation had instead, under Lenin and Stalin, become incorporated into the Soviet Union.

 In the autumn of 1920, both combatants had realized that they could not win a decisive military victory.
 Internally, the newly reestablished Polish state had proved its viability, as an overwhelming majority of its people contributed to the defense of the country and turned out insensitive to Bolshevik appeals for joining the revolution.
 As for the main protagonists, neither one was able to accomplish his principal objective.
 For Piłsudski, it was to recreate in some form the Polish–Lithuanian Commonwealth.
-For Lenin, to cause the downfall of the capitalist edifice in Europe by facilitating revolutionary processes in key states of the West.
+For Lenin, to cause the downfall of capitalist edifice in Europe by facilitating revolutionary processes in key states of the Western Europe.

 Russian and Polish historians tend to assign victory to their respective countries.
 Outside assessments vary mostly between calling the result a Polish victory or inconclusive.
-The Poles claimed a successful defence of their state, but the Soviets claimed a repulse of the Polish invasion of Ukraine and Belarus, which they viewed as a part of the foreign intervention in the Russian Civil War.
+The Poles claimed a successful defence of their state, but the Soviets claimed a repulse of the Polish invasion of Ukraine and Belarus, which they viewed as a part of the Allied intervention in the Russian Civil War.
 Some British and American military historians argue that the Soviet failure to destroy the Polish Army ended Soviet ambitions for international revolution.

 Andrzej Chwalba lists a number of ways in which the Polish military victory in reality turned out being a loss (the fundamental status quo – Poland's sovereign existence – had been preserved).
 The perception of Poland as the aggressor damaged the country's reputation.
 Historians and publicists, in the West as well as in the East, have presented the country's eastern policy in negative terms, as irresponsible and adventurous.
 In 1920 and its aftermath, likely hundreds of thousands of people died without any territorial or political gain for Poland.